tarsana/filesystem/README.md

 ### Reader

-`Tarsana\IO\Resources\Reader` gives the possibility to read content from any resource.
+`Tarsana\Filesystem\Resources\Reader` gives the possibility to read content from any resource.
 Constructors are the same as `Writer` but the default resource is `STDIN`.

 ```php
 $stdin = new Reader; // when no parameter is given, it uses STDIN by default